apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Resume a Supervisor
+### Resume a supervisor

+Resumes indexing tasks for a supervisor.
+Returns an updated supervisor spec with the `suspended` property set to `false`.

 #### URL

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/resume`

-Resumes indexing tasks for a Supervisor.
-Returns an updated supervisor spec with the `suspended` property set to `false`.

 #### Responses